Skip to content

 • A/B Partitions are duplicated (A and B) in order to resist to any hardware reset during software updates.

-• When secure boot is enabled, SYSRO and APPRO partitions are suffixed with .verity (see Secure Boot Overview)
+• When secure boot is enabled, SYSRO and APPRO partitions are in .verity format (see Secure Boot Overview)

 Boot Sequence